|Back to Leg 7 Photos|

 WINGS!
 Here she is, in her cradle.

 One of my first great sailing heroes was a French sailor named Bernard Moitessier.
 A purist and one of the great solo sailors, he fell in love with and lived in the South Pacific.
-Amaingly, this is his boat: steel hulled, simple galvanized cable for stays, cable clamps rather than crimped fittings: he did everything himself.
+Amazingly, this is his boat: steel hulled, simple galvanized cable for stays, cable clamps rather than crimped fittings: he did everything himself.
+His wife still returns to sail the boat.

 In our bungalow, this is the ceiling.
-It shows a sophisticated understanding of natural building materials.
+It shows a sophisticated understanding of building materials.

 Home sweet home while the boat is in disarray.
 It's primitive but clean and NOT on the boat!
-The kitchen in down the walk.
+The kitchen is down the walkway.

 From our bungalow's porch, this is the view of our compound and the island.